 A range of hazardous wastes are routinely collected in the north London area.
-Batteries, mineral oil, paint4, gas bottles and asbestos are collected at RRCs.
-Additionally electrical items (5.J3 refers) such as refrigeration equipment, televisions and monitors and fluorescent light tubes are also classified as hazardous waste.
+Batteries, mineral oil, paint, gas bottles and asbestos are collected at RRCs.
+Additionally, electrical items (5.J3 refers) such as refrigeration equipment, televisions and monitors and fluorescent light tubes are also classified as hazardous waste and small waste electrical and electronic equipment (SWEEE).